nadeemlab/coincidencetest/README.md

 # coincidencetest
 This exact test assesses the statistical significance of finding a feature subset in binary feature data such that the number of simultaneously-positive samples is large.

+Everything needed to perform the test is located in the module [_coincidencetest.py](coincidencetest/_coincidencetest.py).

 ## Example
 Usage is shown below:
 ```py